Vine Schools Trust Policies

 All of our staff receive regular safeguarding training.
 We have trained Designated Safeguard Leads (DSL) in school;

 Natalie Muggeridge is the Deputy DSL

-Cathy Shergold is the Governor with responsibility for Safeguarding.
+Cathy Shergold and Alison McKeown are the Governors with responsibility for Safeguarding.

 We encourage anyone with a safeguarding concern to contact one of our safeguarding team.

-If you have any safeguarding issues but would prefer not to speak to school staff please contact Mrs Cathy Shergold (Safe-guarding Governor) via the school office.
+If you have any safeguarding issues but would prefer not to speak to school staff please contact Mrs Cathy Shergold or Mrs Alison McKeown (Safe-guarding Governors) via the school office.